 - No, the scheme is not compulsory for individuals.
 But if you are of working age and employed, your employer will have a legal duty to enrol you automatically into the new secondary pension scheme, or into another qualifying scheme.
 You can then decide to opt out and your employer will take you out of the scheme.
 The intention, and the experience from elsewhere, is that most people who have been enrolled into the pension scheme will stay in.
 That's what's needed to make a substantial difference in people's pension savings.

 - Self-employed and non-employed people under pensionable age who make Social Security contributions would also be auto-enrolled.
-As there is no employer in these cases, the auto-enrolment would be done by the Social Security Department.
-Self-employed and non-employed people who had been enrolled would be able to opt out.
+As there is no employer in these cases, the auto-enrolment would be done by the Committee for Employment and Social Security.
+Self-employed and non-employed people who had been enrolled would also be able to opt out.

 Will my employer have to contribute?